 The Green Star Polyps Coral (Pachyclavularia sp.) are a popular genera of coral.
 Not only because it’s so enjoyable to watch their little polyps sway as the water flows, are easy to propagate and will spread quickly throughout your reef aquarium.
-But because this robust visual delight contains a harmonies balance of colors and textures.
-These colors range from the brightest purple to darkest red “carpets”, and sports very colorful tentacles, that come in dark green, lime green and yellow.

 Rather than having feathery tentacles seen on encrusting gorgonians, the Green Star Polyps Coral has 8 bold tentacles that are slender and smooth.
 These tentacles surround a center cavity, or the mouth of the coral, that is often another contrasting color adding an additional spark to these already stunning mat polyps.
 The Green Star Polyps Coral forms a horizontal connection, which interconnect forming a network type structure with all polyps housed in tubular bowls and coordinating all movements.

 The Green Star Polyps Coral is noted for being a great indicator of water quality and flow.
 They react quite quickly to changes in their environment by not opening up.
 It is very vital that the pH and Alkalinity levels are balanced to encourage growth and color of this ostentatious and easy to keep coral.

 These corals are often confused with Encrusting Gorgonians and Pipe Organ Corals; all three have similar color and shaped polyps, especially when the Green Star Polyps Coral’s polyps are expanded, obscuring the underlying structure.
 At first glance, it might be difficult for even a seasoned reef enthusiast to distinguish between the three genera.